 - payments to be made as a consequence of assistance or salvage.

-Domestic legislation has some similarities with the Hague Rules and the Hague-Visby Rules, but there are some important differences – in particular, the way the Code has addressed a carrier's limitation of liability.
+Domestic legislation has some similarities with the Hague Rules and the Hague-Visby Rules but there are some important differences – in particular, the way the Code has addressed a carrier's limitation of liability.
 Article 1643 of the Code states that the carrier is to be responsible for the declared value of the cargo; however, if no declared value is provided, but the nature of the cargo is so described, then, under Article 1644, the carrier will be liable to the value of the carried goods at the place of loading.
-However, the provision adds that in such a case, a maximum liability could be agreed, thereby not clarifying whether said limitation could be higher or lower than the original parameter already mentioned in the Code.
+However, the provision adds that, in such a case, a maximum liability could be agreed, thereby not clarifying whether the limitation could be higher or lower than the original parameter already mentioned in the Code.
 This discussion was solved to a degree in a decision of 8 September 2011, in which the Supreme Court of Justice analysed the aforementioned provision and declared that for these purposes any limitation will be valid whenever it is not a derisory one.
 In our view, this constitutes a clear departure from the Hague Rules and the Hague-Visby Rules.

 i Ship arrest

 In Colombia, an arrest order must be issued by a regular civil judge, not by a harbour master.
 Under Article 40 of Decision 487, domestic procedural rules are applicable in carrying out an arrest.
 This has created confusion as there is no specific local procedure appropriate to this type of claim.
 Thus, an arrest in Colombia could take much longer than in other jurisdictions.
 What usually happens is that the judge will initiate proceedings, analyse the basis of the claim and then request counter-security to provide the arrest.
-To date, there are no known cases setting out the parameters of what could be considered a wrongful arrest in our jurisdiction.
+To date, there are no known cases setting out the parameters of what could be considered a wrongful arrest in Colombia.
 However, it should be borne in mind that under Article 51 of Decision 487, a creditor could be liable if the arrest is unlawful or unjustified or if there has been a request of an excessive security.

 In any case, it is clear under Decision 487 that a party obtaining an arrest could pursue the claim on its merits in a different jurisdiction (Articles 38 to 52).